elunna/hackem/hackem_changelog.md

 ### Tools/Weapon Tools:

 - [x] lute
+  - When played, has a small chance of ending confusion effects.
 - [x] bagpipe
+  - When played, will aggravate monsters unless you have high dexterity and experience level.
 - [x] horn of blasting
+  - Deals sonic damage when applied, similar to the Fire and frost horn.
 - [x] fishing pole
+  - Can be used on water sources to fish for stuff.
+  - Can also grab small objects out of water.
 - [x] magic candle
+  - Similar to a magic lamp, but not capable to granting wishes
 - [x] keg
+  - Contains a very large number of potions of booze.
+  - Quaffing from the keg will consume a single potion;
+  - applying the keg will consume all the potions, potentially killing the player via alcohol poisoning.
-- [x] masks /* monster type specified by obj->corpsenm */
+- [x] masks
+  - Can be worn on the face like a blindfold.
+  - When worn, you turn into the type of creature the mask is of.
+  - A mask's BUC status degrades when taken off.
+  - Cursed masks will break and damage you when used.
 - [x] Eight ball (plastic Orb)
   - base item for the artifact Magic 8-Ball.
 Does not appear randomly.
-- [x] bag of rats
 - [x] torch
-    (The slashem implementation of torches was a bit cumbersome for the player, you could only have a lit torch by wielding it.
+  - (The slashem implementation of torches was a bit cumbersome for the player, you could only have a lit torch by wielding it.
 I have tried to address that.)
-    - Removed requirement for torches to be wielded - (lamps don't need to be wielded, so why would torches?)
+  - Removed requirement for torches to be wielded -(lamps don't need to be wielded, so why would torches?)
   - Unwielding does not snuff the torch.
-    - Clubs can be dipped into oil and turned into torches (from dnh)
+  - Applying does not auto-wield the torch
   - Dwarves in mines frequently get lit torches now.
   - Putting lit torches into containers auto-snuffs.
+  - Clubs can be dipped into oil and turned into torches (from dnh)

 [x] Lightsabers:
+- [x] green lightsaber
+- [x] blue lightsaber
+- [x] red lightsaber
 - Lightsabers count as weapon/tools
 - Lit lightsabers act as a light source.
 - We can force locks and break down doors with #force
 - Putting a lit lightsaber into a bag/container snuffs it.
-- [x] green lightsaber
-- [x] blue lightsaber
-- [x] red lightsaber

 ### Gems: